UlinProject/snapmaker-original/firmware/Klipper.md

 ## 921600/500000/460800/250000?
 I can't give you a definitive answer, but this printer works fine at 500,000 baud and above.
 I currently use 921600 regularly, but Klipper officially recommends 250,000, and according to official statements, that should be enough, but the overall command throughput may be low.

+<i>After switching to a detachable UART cable (previously, it was simply soldered on, which was a nuisance), I once experienced an MCU timeout and stopped using the 921600, but the 460800 is quite stable under all conditions.</i>

 ## Which single board computer to use?
 This printer is not demanding on the performance of the single board computer, but it is recommended to take a single board computer not lower than the Raspberry pi 3, Raspberry pi 4/5, and zero 2w versions (be careful with the zero versions, you only have 512 MB of RAM or even less because of the graphics processor, this can greatly limit you).
 You can also consider similar solutions based on OrangePi, NanoPi I only determined the minimum system requirements on which the printer works perfectly.